A screenshot of how the theme looks like

 Remarks

-Typography for markdown
+Typography for Markdown

-I'm not using @tailwindcss/typography for styling of markdown files.
+I'm not using @tailwindcss/typography for styling of Markdown files.
 I don't like how it looks.
 Instead, I use @apply in the css/main.css file.
 The @apply directive in Tailwind CSS enables you to compose utility classes into custom CSS classes.
-This makes it possible to apply multiple utility styles within a single class, making it efficient to style markdown content.
+This makes it possible to apply multiple utility styles within a single class, making it efficient to style Markdown content.

 This approach has pros and cons.
-But it gives me fine-grained control over how the end result looks like.
+But it gives me fine-grained control over how the result looks like.
 While it is time-consuming, I prefer this solution over the @tailwindcss/typography plugin.

 Yes, I'm reinventing the wheel here, because for common typographic patterns, I'm just recreating what's already provided by the typography plugin.